based on Reviews

 Nutrition

 Here, too, there are strong parallels to Ayurveda – both teachings view food as medicine.
-However, differences become apparent in the details: while in Ayurveda, type-appropriate nutrition is crucial for balancing the doshas, in TCM, too, everything revolves around energy flows.
+However, differences become apparent in the details: while in Ayurveda, type-appropriate nutrition is crucial for balancing the doshas, TCM is all about energy flow.
 TCM assumes that food can have energetic healing effects.
 Some foods have a cooling effect (yogurt, for example), some have a warming effect (chili, for example); some foods reduce, others increase Qi.

 Certain flavors influence specific organs: sour foods, for example, stimulate the liver, bitter foods the heart.
 Spicy foods stimulate the lungs, salty foods the kidneys, and sweet foods the pancreas and spleen.